St Hilda's College, Melbourne: Sport

 St Hilda's College participates in the Intercollegiate Sporting Council (ICSC) competition.
-Sports available to all residents include: netball, Australian rules football, soccer, women's softball, athletics, men's cricket, swimming, rowing, and hockey.
-Additional sports are also offered on an alternative year basis, these include: basketball, tennis, volleyball, badminton, squash, and table tennis.
+Sports available to all residents include: men's and women's Australian rules football, soccer, softball, athletics, cricket, swimming, rowing, hockey, basketball, tennis, volleyball, badminton, squash, pool, table tennis and women's netball.

 Cultural

 The Intercollegiate Activities Committee (ICAC) run a number of events with which St Hilda's participate.
 These provide the opportunity for each of the colleges associated with The University of Melbourne to engage with members of other colleges from the university.
 Events include: Intercollegiate 'Fresher Dance Off' in which first year students present a dance learnt in their 'O Week' to the other colleges with one college crowned the winner.
 Battle of the Bands involves each participating college forming a band and presenting a short set to the audience, with again one college being crowned the winner.
 Other ICAC events open to all colleges include trivia nights, public speaking events, theatre games and more.